GPT-4Chan

-Generative Pre-trained Transformer 4Chan (GPT-4chan) is a controversial AI model that was developed and deployed by YouTuber and AI researcher Yannic Kilcher in June 2022.
+Generative Pre-trained Transformer 4Chan (GPT-4chan) is an AI model that was developed and deployed by YouTuber and AI researcher Yannic Kilcher in June 2022.
 The model is a large language model, which means it can generate text based on some input, by fine-tuning GPT-J with a dataset of millions of posts from the /pol/ board of 4chan, an anonymous online forum known for occasionally hosting hateful and extremist content.

 The model learned to mimic the style and tone of /pol/ users, producing text that is often intentionally offensive to groups (racist, sexist, homophobic, etc.) and nihilistic.
 Kilcher deployed the model on the /pol/ board itself, where it interacted with other users without revealing its identity.
 He also made the model publicly available on Hugging Face, a platform for sharing and using AI models, until it was removed from the platform.

 The project sparked criticism and debate in the AI community.
 Some people questioned the ethics, legality, and social impact of creating and distributing such a model.
 Some of the issues raised by the GPT-4chan controversy include the potential harm of spreading hate speech, the responsibility of AI developers and platforms, the need for regulation and oversight of AI models, and the role of open source and transparency in AI research.

 Development

 The development of GPT-4chan began in May 2022, when Kilcher announced his project on his YouTube channel.
 Notably, at the time before ChatGPT, he explained that he wanted to create a large language model that could generate realistic and coherent text in the style of /pol/, one of the most notorious online communities.

 He indicated that he was inspired by the success of GPT-3, a powerful AI model created by OpenAI, and GPT-J, an open-source model, with GPT-3 comparable performance, released by EleutherAI, a group of independent AI researchers.
-Kilcher decided to use GPT-J as the base model for his project, and fine-tune it with a large dataset of /pol/ posts.
-The Raiders of the Lost Kek dataset contained over 100 million posts from /pol/, spanning from June 2016-November 2019.
+Kilcher decided to use GPT-J as the base model for his project, and fine-tune it with a previously published dataset of /pol/ posts.

 Kilcher then proceeded to fine-tune the GPT-J model on the 4chan data.
 He also showed some examples of the model’s outputs, which ranged from political opinions, conspiracy theories, jokes, insults, and threats, to more creative and bizarre texts, such as poems, stories, songs, and code.
 He said that he was impressed by the model’s ability to generate fluent and diverse text, and that he was curious to see how it would interact with real /pol/ users.